sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

 To calculate the mean of these test scores in R, we can use the `mean()`
 function:

+-Syntax: `mean(x, na.rm = FALSE)`

+na.rm is used to remove the missing values from the input vector.

     mean_score <- mean(test_scores)
     print(mean_score)